Cryru/The-Struggles-Of-Running-And-Statically-Linking-Mono/ReadMe.md

 **Tip:** You can easily find your config by running the `[System.Runtime.InteropServices.RuntimeEnvironment]::SystemConfigurationFile` command in PowerShell.

+**Tip:** After packing you can remove non-native DLLs (managed).
+They are no longer required and will be loaded from the package you've created, this is important to remember, as you need to repackage when updating them.

 # 3. Platform Specific Fixes

 - Linux